Polyendocrine Metabolic Ovarian Syndrome (PMOS or previously PCOS)

-Polycystic ovary syndrome (PCOS) is a common hormonal disorder which often causes infrequent cycles or prolonged menstrual periods.
+Previously called polycystic ovary syndrome (PCOS), polyendocrine metabolic ovarian syndrome, or PMOS, is a common hormonal disorder which often causes infrequent cycles or prolonged menstrual periods.
 The condition is characterized by enlarged ovaries containing numerous cystic follicles, and women will often experience abnormal ovulation or even the absence of ovulation (called anovulation).
-Additionally, women with PCOS also frequently have high levels of male hormones and/or excess hair growth or acne.
+Additionally, women with PMOS (PCOS) also frequently have high levels of male hormones and/or excess hair growth or acne.

-While the exact causes of PCOS are not fully known, it is thought to be at least partly caused by genetics.
+While the exact causes of PMOS (PCOS) are not fully known, it is thought to be at least partly caused by genetics.
 Other issues, including lifestyle factors like weight gain or diet, can worsen the condition.

 Polycystic Ovary Syndrome: Causes, Symptoms and Treatments